Disentangling the Generalized Double Semion Model: GDS Model and Its Dual

 The operator $X_{f}$ is the Pauli-$X$ operator acting on the cell $f$.
 The sign in \eqref{Ocdef} is $- (-1)^{\chi\left(\downarrow_c\right)}$ where $\chi$ is the Euler characteristic and $\downarrow_c$ is the codimension zero submanifold of $\partial c$ consisting of the union of ($d-1$) cells of $\partial c$ which are labeled $\downarrow$ in the state on which $H_c$ acts.
 The reason for choosing a generic cellulation is to make this subset a submanifold without self-intersections.
 The terms of $H_+$ pairwise commute and commute with the terms in $H_\square$, while the terms in $H_\square$ pairwise commute in the eigenspace of $H_+$ with vanishing eigenvalue \cite{GDS}.

 The toric code model with degrees of freedom on $(d-1)$-cell has the same Hamiltonian as the GDS, except that the sign in \cref{Ocdef} is always $-1$.
-Before considering the effect of this sign on the zero energy ground states of $H_{GDS}$, first recall the ground states of the toric code.
-The ground states are superpositions of $(d-1)$-cycles; the zero energy ground states are superpositions of ground states confined to fixed classes $x\in H_{d-1}(\ambient;\ZZ_2)$ and in each class the ground state is an equal amplitude superposition of all configurations.
+Before considering the effect of this sign on the zero energy ground states\footnote{All Hamiltonians that we consider have non-negative spectrum (being sums of commuting terms with non-negative eigenvalues).
+There is a possibility for a ground state to have non-zero energy (when the Hamiltonian is frustrated), but for the most part the ground states we consider will have zero energy.
+We will hence use the terms `ground state' and `zero energy ground state' interchangeably.} of $H_{GDS}$, first recall the situation in the toric code.
+The zero energy ground states are superpositions of $(d-1)$-cycles.
+More precisely, the zero energy ground states are superpositions of ground states confined to fixed classes $x\in H_{d-1}(\ambient;\ZZ_2)$ and in each class the ground state is an equal amplitude superposition of all configurations.
 For $d$ odd, the ground states of $H_{GDS}$ are also superpositions of ground states confined to fixed classes $x\in H_{d-1}(\ambient;\ZZ_2)$, but now the ground state is a superposition of cycles $E$ with amplitude $i^{\chi(E)}$.
 For $d$ even, there may not exist zero energy ground states of $H_{GDS}$ in every homology sector.
 However, if $\ambient$ is a $\ZZ_2$ homology sphere, an explicit formula for the zero energy ground state amplitude on cycle $E$ can be given as $(-1)^{s(E)}$ where $s(E)$ is a {\it semi-characteristic}~\cite{GDS}.
 Since the formula for the ground state amplitudes is fairly complicated for the GDS in even dimensions, this motivates considering the dual model, which simplifies much of the treatment and for which the ground state amplitudes have a simple expression on all manifolds.